Philip Le Hardy de la Garde (c1869-1913)

 |1897||Assistant Paymaster in Charge||Waterwitch||Australian Station|

 De la Garde and beetles

-For some time during his Naval career de la Garde was stationed at the Naval Barracks at Devonport in Plymouth.
-Whilst there he scoured the area for beetles and in 1892 he was elected a Fellow of the Entomological Society of London.
+De la Garde spent some time stationed at the Naval Barracks at Devonport in Plymouth.
+While there he was elected a Fellow of the Entomological Society of London.
 He also wrote a couple of short notes in the Entomologist.

-After his retirement from the Navy in 1905 he lived in Teignmouth where he stayed at a series of rooms and boarding houses before briefly moving to Braunton in 1909.
+After his retirement from the Navy in 1905 de la Garde lived in Teignmouth.
+He stayed there at a series of rooms and boarding houses before briefly moving to Braunton in 1909.
 He collected beetles in both of these locations.

 At the time of his death in 1913 he was living in Exeter with F. R. Rowley who was a curator at the Museum.
 De la Garde died at the Devon and Exeter Hospital on 15 May 1913 at the age of 44.
 He left his collection of Coleoptera (beetles) and various other insects (almost 2000 specimens) to the Museum in his will.

 Browse some of his collection on Collections Explorer.